 Arrows with heavier arrow points will also need a higher arrow spine number.

 Also, if you have a longer broadhead, the ideal shaft is the stiffer one.
-Choose a more rigid shaft for your longer broadhead instead of a field point.

 A spine selector will help you find the perfect size fit.